 Like other cultured foods, Napa cabbage kimchi ferments at a pace that varies on a lot of factors like temperature, humidity, etc. Kimchi is one lacto-fermented food that can be made in areas with cooler temps as the ideal temperature for making kimchi is 68° F.

-So if you’re used to making cultured foods that need warmer temperatures like Kombucha Tea, you’ll need to check your kimchi more often.
+If you’re used to making fermented foods that need warmer temperatures like Kombucha Tea, you’ll need to remember to check your kimchi more often.
 I check mine 2-3 times a day.
-As soon as the flavors start to meld and the bubbling dies down, I transfer it to the fridge.
+As soon as the flavors start to meld and it’s bubbling well, I transfer it to the fridge.

 It’ll continue to ripen slowly in the fridge so it’s better to put it in the fridge too soon than too late.
 If you refrigerate it and realize it needs more time to ripen on the counter, just take it out and give it more time.

 On the other hand, if you let it go too long on the counter, it can develop a sour flavor that you can’t reverse.
 It’s usually okay to eat over-fermented kimchi, but most people prefer to cook it at that point.

 If you want to make a big batch of kimchi, using two or more heads of Napa Cabbage, just increase the other ingredients by that same quantity to scale up how much kimchi you’re making.